cshum/rodabase/README.md

 6. Write document, changes and clock
 7. Commit

-`validate` and `diff` are transaction hooks for validating input, reacting to changes.
+`validate` and `diff` are transaction hook that enables fine-grain control over data integrity, validations or logging.
+Additional operations can be attached to current transaction, invokes only on successful commit.

 ####.use('validate', [hook...])

-Hook is a [Ginga middleware](https://github.com/cshum/ginga#middleware) function.
+`hook` is a [Ginga middleware](https://github.com/cshum/ginga#middleware) function.
 Context object consists of the following properties:
-* **ctx.result**: Resulting document, can be accessed and modified with custom validation rules.
+* `ctx.result`: Resulting document, can be accessed and modified with custom validation rules.
-* **ctx.transaction**: Transaction instance.
+* `ctx.transaction`: Transaction instance.
 Additional operations can be attached.

 ```js
 var people = roda('people');